simonmika/hugo-theme-html5/README.md

  * Menu with infinitive levels
  * Uses HTML 5 structural elements

+## Configuring

+### Table Of Contents

+By default, every article is preceded by a table of contents.
+To diable this globally, set `Params.toc` to `false` in your site config.
+To override the global setting, set `toc` in the front matter of an individual article.

 ## Contributing

 Please clone this repository and create pull-requests for any features that could have a more general use and that fit within the vision of this theme.